FIRST Global Challenge: Geneva 2022

 The 2022 challenge called Carbon Capture, was held in Geneva from October 13–16.
 The challenge was themed around removing carbon dioxide emissions from the atmosphere.
 In the Carbon Capture game, six different countries worked together to capture and store black balls representing carbon particles.
 The storage tower had multiple cantilevered bars that the robots mounted to, with the higher bars worth a greater multiplier.
 At the end of a match, robots "docked" on the storage tower's base or climbed the bars with their alliance indicator ball.
 Each match started with a "global alliance" of six countries, then divided into two "regional alliances" each consisting of three countries.
 The event was opened by Dr. Martina Hirayama, Switzerland State Secretary for Education, Research and Innovation (SERI).

 Singapore 2023

 The 2023 challenge, called Hydrogen Horizons, was held in Singapore from October 7–10.
 The challenge is themed around renewable energy with a focus on hydrogen technologies.

-Attica 2024
+Athens 2024

+The Eco Equilibrium field, before a match.

-The 2025 challenge was hosted in the Peace and Friendship Stadium in Attica, Greece.
+The 2024 challenge was hosted in the Peace and Friendship Stadium in Attica, Greece.

+Panama 2025

+The 2025 challenge, Eco Equilibrium, was hosted in the Panama Convention Centre in Panama City, Panama.

+Incheon 2026

+The 2026 challenge, Igniting Innovations, will be hosted at Incheon, South Korea from 7-10 October.
+The challenge is themed around stopping wildfires and preventing future wildfires.